 - Reusable Keep Cups.
 Box Coffee Co introduced branded reusable Keep Cups in 2018 offering two sizes.
 These are also made available for Mantra at Sharks guests to purchase, through the Fitness Centre and within Sharks Events Centre guest packages.

 - Eco Straws.
 Aviary Rooftop Bar introduced the use of Hay Straws.

 - Reusable bags.
 Sharks Events Centre offers reusable bags for delegates, rather than a plastic bag to carry.

 - Building Management System (BMS).
 To achieve a reduction in electrical consumption & carbon dioxide.
-February 2019, stage 1 was installed in Events, Fitness & Carmodys to control the air conditioning systems, followed by the rest of Southport Sharks club in January 2020.
+February 2019, stage 1 was installed in the Events Centre & Fitness Centre to control the air conditioning systems, followed by the rest of Southport Sharks club in January 2020.

 - Upgrade of lights to LED.
 Replacement of old light technology to LED to provide energy efficiencies.

 - Recycled water to irrigate the main oval and junior ovals.
 Installed in 2002 and is in constant review for efficiency.

 - Bore water to irrigate Village Green and other gardens around the club.
 The bore water access was installed in 2002 and with recent dry weather, there is a concerted effort to rejuvenate this use.

 - Rainwater tanks to irrigate gardens around Mantra at Sharks hotel.
 Installed in 2018